116 minutes – Drama

 US release date: March 30, 1988 (New York)

-The English version of the poster on the right is scanned from an original in the Northernstars Collection.
+The English version of the poster below is scanned from an original in the Northernstars Collection.